dariairad/pands-project/README.md

 The plot gives an overview of a general distribution of the attributes in the database as a whole.
 From the plot we can observe that:

-1. The most common sepal length is between 5.5 and 6.5, total of  entries.
+1. The most common sepal length is between 5.5 and 6.0, total of 34 entries.
-2. The most common sepal width is between 2.5 to 3.5, total of around 70 entires.
+2. The most common sepal width is between 3.0 to 3.5, total of around 68 entires.
-3. The most common petal length is between 0.5 to 1.5 which is around 50.
+3. The most common petal length is between 1 to 2, total of around 48.
-4. The most common of petal width is between 0 to 0.5 which is around 50.
+4. The most common of petal width is between 0 to 0.5, total of 49.

 #### Correlation Between Attributes